 Outside areas and boundaries Visually inspected.

-The subjects benefit from a communal drying green located to the rear of the block.
-Boundaries are a combination of masonry and vegetation.
+The subjects benefit from private garden grounds to the front, side and rear of the property.
+Boundaries are a combination of masonry, metal fencing, timber fencing and vegetation/hedges.

 Ceilings Visually inspected from floor level.
-Ceilings within the property are a combination of timber lath and plaster and plasterboard materials.
+The ceilings in the property are a combination of plaster and plasterboard finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are a combination of plaster and plasterboard finishes.
-Some walls within the property are currently exposed and stripped to the brick finish.
+The internal walls are of plaster and plasterboard finishes.